 The Fund participates in stock lending, which generates revenue for the Fund and contributes to making investment markets more efficient.
-With the ambition to vote on 100% of equity holdings at all shareholder meetings, we will begin to recall stock on a systematic basis for voting.
+With the ambition to vote on 100% of equity holdings at all shareholder meetings, we recall stock on a systematic basis for voting.